-The Remains of the Day was also made into a film in 1993 and nominated for eight Academy Awards.
+The Remains of the Day was also made into a film in 1993 which was nominated for eight Academy Awards.

-13. How to Win Friends & Influence People, by Dale Carnegie
+13. How to Win Friends and Influence People, by Dale Carnegie

-Published in 1936, How to Win Friends and Influence People is one of the most famous self-help books ever published, and is regularly voted one of the most influential books in the world.
+First published in 1936, How to Win Friends and Influence People is one of the most famous self-help books ever published, and is regularly voted amongst the most influential books in the world.

-The advice given by Dale Carnegie has stood the test of time, and the book has been credited by millions of people as helping them become more confident, make friends more easily, win new clients and customers, and persuade people to follow their viewpoint.
+The advice given by Dale Carnegie has stood the test of time.
+The book has been credited by millions as helping them become more confident, make friends more easily, win new clients and customers, and persuade others to see their point of view.

 14. The Handmaid’s Tale, by Margaret Atwood

 Set in a dystopian near-future, in a totalitarian country that once was the USA, The Handmaid’s Tale tells the story of a woman struggling to survive in a violently patriarchal society, where a woman’s function is solely to breed.